DhalWee/MittenHeart/Pods/CTSlidingUpPanel/README.md

         //0 is bottom and 1 is top.
 0.5 would be center
         bottomController?.setAnchorPoint(anchor: 0.7)
     }

+    ///Added in Version: 1.1.0 - To support Screen orientation changes! override func viewWillTransition(to size: CGSize, with coordinator: UIViewControllerTransitionCoordinator) {
+        super.viewWillTransition(to: size, with: coordinator)
+        bottomController?.viewWillTransition(to: size, with: coordinator)
+    }

 ```
 And done, view you provided to bottomView should slide up and down.